sccn/labstreaminglayer/docs/dev/lib_dev.rst

 All of them can be set either in the GUI (cmake-gui or Visual Studio) or on the command line (:samp:`cmake -D{foo}={bar}`).

+.. option:: CMAKE_INSTALL_PREFIX

+  This is not an LSL-provided option, but it's a common and important option when building the install target.
+  See the `official documentation <https://cmake.org/cmake/help/latest/variable/CMAKE_INSTALL_PREFIX.html>`_.
+  This argument is often necessary on Windows because otherwise it will attempt to install into C:\Program Files which will fail without administrative rights.
+A good value to pass is "build/install".

+.. option:: LSL_DEBUGLOG

+   Enable (lots of) additional debug messages.
+Defaults to OFF.

 .. option:: LSL_BUILD_EXAMPLES

   The liblsl distributions includes several example programs.